Prabhu231/Bulldozers-Price-Prediction/README.md

 ### Model Evaluation:

 Evaluating models using metrics such as Mean Absolute Error (MAE), Root Mean Squared Error (RMSE), and RMSLE (Root Mean Squared Logarithmic Error).
 Fine-tuning hyperparameters to optimize model performance using techniques like Grid Search or Random Search.
+RMSLE is the main metric used to evaluate the model.